paudan/m2m-nlp-experiment/README.md

 ```shell
 sh setup_env.sh
 ```
-It is recommende to install it into separate environment.
+It is recommended to install it into separate environment.

 ### Running the code